There are pages for groups in

 This friendly club was formed in 1961 with the aim of social enjoyment of dance.
 We warmly welcome visitors and new members of all abilities.
 Although we do not run classes, beginners with some type of dance knowledge will have no problem as they are encouraged and helped through steps, formations and figures.
 We walk through new or unfamiliar dances and give reminders for any dance on request.

-We meet on Wednesday evenings between 8.00 and 10.00 pm from September to June, at Lemsford Hall, near Lemsford Church, on the B653 (Marford Road) just west of Welwyn Garden City.
+We meet on Wednesday evenings between 8.00 and 10.00 pm from September to June, at the United Reformed Church, Church Road, Welwyn Garden City AL8 6PS (opposite Sainsbury's).
 Our small nightly charge covers all dancing and includes tea/coffee and biscuits!
 Once you become a member there is also a small annual subscription (details upon request).

-For further information, please contact us via our e-mail address, welwyn.scdc@ntlworld.com and one of our members will respond to you as soon as possible.
+For further information, please contact us via our e-mail address, welwyn.scdc@uwclub.net and we will respond to you as soon as possible.

 Highland Dancing School based in Central Scotland classes in Stirling, Larbert, Grangemouth, Denny.
 80+ S.O.B.H.D competition entry forms to print off, lists of Highland Dancing outfitters/suppliers in Scotland.
 Medieval Dance troupe and band, Gallery, Saor Patrol, class times and venues, contact information and much more.